I've come to the conclusion that priorities are almost pointless.

 I'm a pretty confident person.
 Even when I'm self-conscious, I can usually will myself to appear ballsy enough to fake it.
 But there's one situation I've never been able to cope with: Court.

-I've gone to court on a traffic violation, and I thought I was going to die.
 In 10 years, I've gone to family court twice (and mediation twice) and thought I was going to puke all over myself.

 Court terrifies me.
 Doesn't matter whether I'm obviously in the right or not, I have to choose my breakfast carefully because I may have to revisit it in reverse.